The Dental Implants Timeline Reflects an Individualized, Multi-Step Process

 2. Preparatory Procedures

 In some cases, patients must undergo surgical treatments to become eligible for dental implants.
-For patients who have already experienced bone loss resulting from missing teeth, bone grafting may be required.
-This can add several months to the treatment timeline, as the new tissue will need some time to integrate with your jawbone.
+For patients who have already experienced bone loss resulting from missing teeth, bone grafting or sinus lift surgery may be required.
+These procedures can add several months to the treatment timeline, as the new tissue will need some time to integrate with your jawbone.

 3. Implant Surgery